 The Company is party to some national collective arrangements in Austria, Finland and Mexico that expire at various times in the future.
 As the Company is dependent on national unions to renew these agreements on terms that are satisfactory as they become subject to renegotiation from time to time, the outcome of these labour negotiations could have a material adverse effect on the Company's business, results of operations or financial condition.
 Such could be the case if current or future labour negotiations or contracts were to further restrict its ability to maximize the efficiency of its operations.
-In addition, its ability to make short-term adjustments to control compensation and benefit costs is limited by the terms of its national collective arrangements.
+In addition, the Company's ability to make short-term adjustments to control compensation and benefit costs is limited by the terms of its national collective arrangements.

 The Company cannot predict the outcome of any current or future negotiations relating to labour disputes, union representation or the renewal of its national collective arrangements, nor can the Company assure that it will not experience work stoppages, strikes, property damage or other forms of labour protests pending the outcome of any current or future negotiations.
-If its unionized workers engage in a strike or any other form of work stoppage, it could experience a significant disruption to its operations, damage to its property and/or interruption to its services, which could have a material adverse effect on the Company's business, results of operations or financial condition.
+If its unionized workers engage in a strike or any other form of work stoppage, of if non-unionized employees wish to unionize, the Company could experience a significant disruption to its operations, damage to its property and/or interruption to its services, which could have a material adverse effect on the Company's business, results of operations or financial condition.